-Many families are able to be helpful and offer meaningful support to one another in coping with the losses and grief experienced in caring for a person with dementia.
-If some people in a caregiver's family aren't able to do that, it may be that they are going through their own grief and loss reactions.
+Many family members can be helpful and offer meaningful support to one another in coping with the losses and grief experienced when caring for a person with dementia.
+If some people in a caregiver's family aren't able to do that, it may be because they are going through their own grief and loss reactions.

 Psychological family is a term you may hear that simply means the people you would turn to in times of crisis and celebration.
-It's a circle of support that goes beyond the caregiver's biological family.
+It's a circle of support that goes beyond someone's biological family.

 Consider asking each caregiver to identify the people in their lives who are there for them in good times and bad.
-These may be the individuals who may be able to understand the losses and grief the caregiver experiences, acknowledge their remarkable efforts and successes, and give vital support.
+These may be individuals who are able to understand the losses and grief the caregiver experiences, acknowledge their remarkable efforts and successes and give vital support.